-More than half (56%) of Florida’s four million children are living in or near poverty, or in households that are one missed paycheck or lost job away from affording basic needs.
+Nearly half (45%) of working Floridians are living in or near poverty, or in households that are one missed paycheck or lost job away from affording basic needs.
 Nearly two in 10 (17%) of Florida children live below the federal poverty line, which means earning less than $26,500 per year for a family of four, ranking Florida as 35th among the other states.
 The majority of these children (71%) are Black or Latinx.
 Children living in poverty are more vulnerable to low academic achievement, dropping out of school, abuse and neglect, behavioral and socioemotional problems, physical health problems, and developmental delays.

 One-Fifth of Florida’s Children Don’t Know Where They’ll Get Their Next Meal

 One out of six Florida children and one out of four households with children are food insecure, meaning they don’t know where they will get their next meal.
 More than one million elementary and middle school children in the state are eligible to receive free or reduced school lunches and struggle with hunger when school is out for the summer.
 This is especially true for Black and Latinx children in Florida.
 Black children under the age of 18 make up 48% of the families that receive SNAP although they are only 21.7% of the state’s population, Latinx children compose 36% percent (31.1%), and White children make up only 19% (43.6%).